learn-co-curriculum/dsc-accessing-data-with-pandas/README.md

-There are some methods and attributes associated with pandas objects (both DataFrames *and* series!) which makes retrieving information from the data particularly easy.
+There are some methods and attributes associated with pandas objects (both DataFrames *and* series!) which make retrieving information from the data particularly easy.
 Some commonly used methods:
 - `.head()`
 - `.tail()`